How to Transfer Google Authenticator Codes to a New Phone

 - Scroll down the 2 Step Verification Page, then click on Change Phone on the Authenticator App Tab.

 - Select the OS version of your device, either Android or iPhone.

 - On your new phone, open the Authenticator app.

-- You will now be given two options to activate the Authenticator.
+- You will now see two options to activate the Authenticator.
 Either scan the barcode or enter the security key.
-If your device is capable of scanning a barcode, choose that option on both your new phone and on the Two-Step Verification Enrollment page.
+If your device can scan a barcode, choose that option on both your new phone and on the Two-Step Verification Enrollment page.